-Terry has published and presented on many nursing topics, including interventions that reduce stress of parents of hospitalized infants and the challenges nurses and families face caring for babies in the NICU.
-Her research has examined the parental response to prenatal tours of the NICU and safety of parental involvement in the care of their hospitalized infants.
+Terry's area of interest is the relationship among staff, patients, and families.
+She has published and presented on many nursing topics, including interventions that reduce stress of parents of hospitalized infants and the challenges nurses and families face caring for babies in the NICU.
+Her research has examined the parental response to prenatal tours of the NICU and safety of parental involvement in the care of hospitalized infants.

 As a member of the Institute for Patient- and Family-Centered Care team, Joanna Kaufman, RN, MS, collaborates on a variety of projects that involve research, writing, editing, and analysis.
 She is a writer and editor of the Institute's newsletter, Pinwheel Pages, the Institute's website, and is a contributing writer for New Health Partnerships

 Joanna is a registered nurse with more than 20 years of pediatric clinical and patient- and family-centered care experience gained in the trenches of Strong Memorial Hospital, Charity Hospital of New Orleans, and Johns Hopkins Hospital.
 She is the former Executive Director of a SPRANS Project (Special Project of Regional and National Significance) funded by the Department of Health and Human Services Bureau of Maternal/Child Health, and the former Vice-President of Quality Management for a managed care organization exclusively serving children with special health care needs.
 Joanna has served as a grant reviewer for numerous federal agencies.
 She was a member of the editorial advisory boards for two professional journals, serves as a reviewer for the Journal of Adolescent Medicine, and was a board member for both the Case Management Society of America and the National Association for Home Care.